andressabastos/andressabastos/README.md

 My name is Andressa Bastos 👩‍🦰

-I´am a Analysis and Systems Development 💻
+I´am a Analysis and Systems Development student 💻

 Technical Graduate in Agriculture 🌾